aradenbaugh/radia/README.md

 When running RADIA, you need to specify the appropriate fasta file - typically the one that was used during the alignment which is usually specified in the BAM header.
-Some fasta files use the "chr" prefix and some do not.
+Some FASTA files use the "chr" prefix and some do not.
 Some BAM files use the "chr" prefix and some do not.
 If a BAM file uses the "chr" prefix, then the fasta file that is specified must also use the "chr" prefix and vice versa.